fbpx

 Montalto is a family-owned winery that includes five vineyards across the Mornington Peninsula, culminating into three, distinct wine labels: Montalto, Pennon Hill, and Single Vineyard.
 They were awarded Five Red Star Status in the 2022 Halliday Wine Companion, putting them in the top 4% of Australia’s wineries.
 They use the naturally occurring differences in the Mornington’s Peninsula’s subregions and microclimates to concoct wines you won’t find anywhere else.

-We chose the Estate to Plate experience, where we were served a complimentary glass of sparkling wine to start, followed by a toast.
+We chose the Estate to Plate experience, which started with a complimentary glass of sparkling wine and a toast.
 Your guides will proceed with a tour of Wendy’s Garden, a three-acre kitchen garden that is the oldest and largest in Victoria.
 You’ll have the chance to frolic and hear stories about the vineyards, the garden, and the olive trees, followed by a tasting inside the Cellar Door with its almost 300-degree views of the property.

 You’ll finish this four-hour experience off with a four-course, family-style meal at the Montalto Restaurant.
 The dishes are made with ingredients harvested from Wendy’s Garden, as well as native ingredients from across the peninsula.
 You pair your meal with a glass of wine or get a complimentary bottle to enrich your experience.

-You are also encouraged to walk the on-site Sculpture Trail, home to over 30 valuable sculptures that are placed throughout the vineyards, across boardwalks, and over the hilly landscape.
+The on-site Sculpture Trail encourages you to walk through it.
+The trail is home to over 30 valuable sculptures placed throughout the vineyards, across boardwalks, and over the hilly landscape.
 The entire path is a little over half a mile, but there are also benches along the way should you need them.

 JimmyRum Distillery